WA Police Force Logo, Flag and Banner

 Approval to use the WA Police Force Logo

 The Western Australia Police Force logo is one of the most recognisable symbols and represents the values and conducts that Western Australian community members have come to trust and depend upon.

 To ensure community confidence in the WA Police Force remains strong, it is imperative the logo and affiliated branding is managed appropriately and not misused.

 The WA Police Force logo may not be used without the written approval of the WA Police Force.
-All requests to use the WA Police Force logo are to be emailed to Corporate Communications Branch SMAIL.
+All requests to use the WA Police Force logo are to be emailed to Corporate Communications Branch.

 WA Police Force flag

-The new Western Australia Police Force Flag was first flown during Police Week, September 2005.
+The Western Australia Police Force flag was first flown in September 2005.

 It is a contemporary design that replaces the previous WA Police Force flag which was in use for approximately 35 years.